studyportals/cdk-cloudfront-auth/README.md

 New features:

 - Cognito clients can be created in new accounts if passed a role that can be assumed in that account
+- Support for Cognito user pool custom domain (if provided)
-- Cognito domain can be automatically retrieved if it's not known
+- Automatic retrieval of the Cognito user pool domain if not specified.
+If a custom domain is provided, it takes precedence
 - Auto-delete unusued Lambda@Edge versions
 - `mode` is now sent as an input
 - `allowedCriterias` can now be used to pass exceptions from the authorization layer